 - The Rotonda of San Lorenzo, a circular 11th century rotonda, is believed to be on the site of a Roman temple to Venus.

-- Piazzas - Spend some time in the beautiful Piazza delle Erbe and Piazza Sordello, the center of Mantua.
+- Squares - Spend some time in the beautiful Piazza delle Erbe and Piazza Sordello, the center of Mantua.
 They are lined with cafes and several good restaurants.